althea-net/rita/README.md

 # Althea_rs

 This contains many (although confusingly not all) of the Rust components for the Althea firmware.
-The only separated components are [guac_rs](https://github.com/althea-mesh/guac_rs) which we want to be easily used externally as a Rust Payment channel light client, [Clarity](https://github.com/althea-mesh/clarity) a lightweight transaction generation library for Ethereum, and [num256](https://github.com/althea-mesh/num256) a architecture portable fixed 256 bit integer implementation.
+The only separated components are [guac_rs](https://github.com/althea-mesh/guac_rs) which we want to be easily used externally as a Rust Payment channel light client, [Clarity](https://github.com/althea-mesh/clarity) a lightweight transaction generation library for Ethereum, and [web30](https://github.com/althea-mesh/web30) a full node communication library.

 The primary binary crate in this repo is 'rita' which produces two binaries 'rita' and 'rita_exit' see the file headers for descriptions.